jwatson3d/jwatson3d.github.io/_it145/file-sample.md

 ```

-There are four classes involved - the main console application which is `FileSample`, a class to handle buffered input called `BufferedInput`, a class to handle character input called `CharacterInput` and a class to handle scanner input called `ScannerInput`.
+There are four classes involved - the main console application `FileSample`, a class to handle buffered input called `BufferedInput`, a class to handle character input called `CharacterInput` and a class to handle scanner input called `ScannerInput`.
 All three of the `xxxInput` classes have a method called `ReadFile` containing the logic necessary to read and display a text file.

 Even from just this high-level pseudocode you can see that using the buffered input approach is much simpler from a programmer's point of view - read a line, split that line into fields and print them.
 That's a whopping three lines of effort.
 Compare that to character input where each character is read one-at-a-time and appended to a string variable, when a comma is reached (or whatever delimiter is used in the file) then a field number variable is incremented so that you are building up the correct field.
 This lower-level type of reading requires ten lines of effort using character input to accomplish the same thing that three lines of buffered input can do.
 The scanner input is essentially identical to the buffered input and is shown mostly for reference purposes.

 # Java Code
 ## FileSample